linode/apl-docs/docs/for-ops/console/teams.md

 <!-- ![Console: Teams](../../img/platform-teams.png) -->

+## About Teams in APL

-- Teams are tenants on the platform to support Development/DevOps teams, projects or even DTAP
+- Teams are isolated tenants on the platform to support Development/DevOps teams, projects or even DTAP.

-- A team will get access to Otomi Console, providing access to all the shared apps available on the platform
+- A team will get access to APL Console, providing access to self-service features and all the shared apps available on the platform.

-- Teams can choose to receive alerts in Microsoft Teams, Slack or email and each team will get access to a project in Harbor and a space in Vault to manage secrets
+- Teams can choose to receive alerts in Microsoft Teams, Slack or email and each team will get access to a project in Harbor.

 - Teams can be allowed self-service features like configure ingress, configure a notification receiver for alerts, change the OIDC group mappings and download the KubeConfig.

 ## Team Admin

-By default, Otomi creates a team called Team Admin.
-Admins can use this team to expose any service in the team-admin namespace, but also in other namespaces.
+By default, APL creates a team called Team Admin.
+Admins can use this team to expose any service in the team-admin namespace, but also in custom (created by the admin) namespaces.

-see [Team Services](../../for-devs/console/services.md) for more info about how to create Services in Otomi and how to configure ingress.
+See [Team Services](../../for-devs/console/services.md) for more info about how to create Services in APL and how to configure ingress.
 The only difference here is that when creating Services in Team Admin, the admin can also select the namespace of the service.

-Another difference between the Team Admin and user created Teams is that Team Admin does not have apps and it is not possible to configure any settings for the team-admin namespace.
+Another difference between the Team Admin and regular Teams is that Team Admin does not have apps and it is not possible to configure any settings for the team-admin namespace.

-## Creating new Teams
+## Creating a Team

-1. Login with a user who is a member of the `otomi-admin` or `team-admin` role
+1. Login with a user who is a member of the `otomi-admin` or `team-admin` role.

 2. Provide a name for the team (lowercase).
 The teamname can not be changed afterwards!
 Creating a team will result in the creation of namespace `team-$NAME`.
 The name of a team can be max `12` characters.

 3. Optional: Provide a OIDC group name/id granting for granting access to team.
-Only members of the group will get access to the team
+Only members of the group will get access to the team.

+4. Optional: Configure Managed Monitoring.
+This allows Teams to get a dedicated Grafana, Prometheus and Alert Manager instance.
+Select `Private` to disable cross-team access and isolate access to Team monitoring resources.

-4. Optional (only when Alert Manager is enabled for the team): In order to receive alerts, please choose an alerting endpoint:
+5. Optional (only when Alert Manager is enabled for the team): In order to receive alerts, please choose an alerting endpoint:

 | Option           | Description                                                                      |
 | ---------------- | -------------------------------------------------------------------------------- |